BeattieM/reactive-api/README.md

 Linting of this project is composed of a set of 5 linters run in sequence: Rails Best Practices, RuboCop, Reek, Flog, Flay.
 To run all of the linters simply call `docker-compose run --rm lint ./lint`

-## Bonus feature: WebSockets
-In order to simulate a realistic environment with several users you can open up the project in multiple separate browser windows and see new posts being dynamically added to the view.

 ## Future improvements
-- Add infinite scroll
 - Add Pokemon API caching
   - Cache API calls(Varnish)
   - Cache Pokemon images(S3)